h4ckyou/h4ckyou.github.io/posts/ctf/uctf/writeup.md

 We can submit those words from the image manually but what's the fun there 🙂

 This is my approach in solving this challenge:
-- First I'll need to get the current captcha from the image
+- First I'll need to get the current captcha from the image so that I can send it
+- Using tesseract which is an OCR tool I can extract the text from the image
+- Then do a while loop till the capcha check is completed

+That sounds easy writing that but the script took me some good time debugging 😂